RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 This can be done:

-1. By adding an existed task.
-To do that, click the button with plus sign
+1. By adding an existing task.
+To do that, click the button with the plus sign

 2. By creating a new task and adding it simultaneously.
 To do that, click the button below the aforementioned button with the plus sign